ekedonald/Implementing-Wordpress-Website-with-LVM-Storage-Management/README.md

 ![ssh web server](./images/3.%20ssh%20web%20server.png)

-* Use the `lsblk` command to inspect what block devices are attached to the server.
+* Use the `lsblk` command to inspect the block devices attached to the server.

 ![lsblk](./images/3.%20lsblk1.png)
 _Notice the names of the newly created devices._